xueyizou/CarND_Behavioral_Cloning_DL/README.md

 ### Training and Validation Split

-The augmented dataset were split as training dataset and validation dataset by the following code:
+There is no need for keeping test data since the trained model can be tested in the simulation.
+So, the augmented dataset were split as training dataset and validation dataset by the following code:
 ```
 img_names_train, img_names_val, steers_train, steers_val
 = train_test_split(img_names, steers, test_size=0.2, random_state=0)
 ```

-### Network Architecture
+### Model Architecture Design

-The network architecture was based on NVIDIA's paper titled "[End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)".
+I have first tried to use a modified VGG model and the [Comma.ai model](https://github.com/commaai/research/blob/master/train_steering_model.py), but I did not get satisfactory results, so I turned to NVIDIA's paper titled "[End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)".

-Following is a summary of my modified model:
+I made some minor modifications to NVIDIA's model and the following is a summary of my final model:
 <p align="center">
  <img src="./figures/network_summary.png" height="800">
 </p>

+### Architecture Characteristics
-The first layer (i.e. lambda_1) is a normalization layer.
+The first layer of my model (i.e. lambda_1) is a normalization layer.
+It is used to normalize the data, so that their range is [-1.0, 1.0] and this makes the model learning easier.

+This model uses Convolutional layers to extract spatial information of the data, and it uses ReLU activations to introduce non-linearity.

+The last layer of the model is a linear dense layer to regress the steering angles.

-The main differences between my model and the NVIDIA's mode are:
+The main differences between my model and the NVIDIA's model are:
 - I used additional **MaxPooling** layers after each  Convolutional Layer to reduce training time.
 - I used a **Dropout** layer after the Flatten layer to overcome overfitting.

-### Training
+### Model Training
 I used NVIDIA GEFORCE 940M  GPU to train the model.

 The dataset is too large to load into the memory, so I used `fit_generator` of the Keras library for training the model. `fit_generator` uses python generators to generate batch data.